Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Although often unappreciated due to the stunning natural attractions and resort regions just beyond its urban sprawl.
-Maputo offers some worthwhile tourist attractions and best tackled on foot, with most of its sights clustered together.
+Although often unappreciated due to the stunning natural attractions and resort regions just beyond its urban sprawl, Maputo offers some worthwhile tourist attractions and is best tackled on foot, with most of its sights clustered together.

-Self-guided walking tours should include a stop at the bustling Central Market, the Jardim Tunduru Botanical Gardens, and the lovely railway station, designed by Gustave Eiffel in 1910 and widely considered one of the most beautiful in the world.
+Self-guided walking tours should include a stop at the bustling Central Market, the Jardim Tunduru Botanical Gardens, and the lovely railway station, designed in 1910 and widely considered one of the most beautiful in the world.

 The Museum of the Revolution displays the moving history of Mozambique's fight for independence.
 Afterwards, visitors in Maputo will no doubt love a sunset drink at the famous Polana Hotel overlooking the bay.